Cryptocurrency and Digital Coin Investigations and Litigation

 An Experienced Cryptocurrency Lawyer Can Help

 If you are investigated by the SEC for activity related to cryptocurrencies and digital coins, you need to be represented by an experienced cryptocurrency lawyer.
 Crypto lawyer Lisa Bragança is a former Branch Chief in the Division of Enforcement of the Chicago Office of the SEC.
 She has represented many firms and people in SEC investigations, including people in the cryptocurrency and digital coin industry.

-Lisa is also a former Chair of the Chicago Bar Association Securities Law Committee, and she currently serves on the board of the PIABA Foundation, a not-for-profit investor advocacy group.
+Lisa is also a former Chair of the Chicago Bar Association Securities Law Committee, and she is currently the president of the PIABA Foundation, a not-for-profit investor advocacy group.
 Lisa is a member of the Financial and Emerging Technology Committee of the CBA as well as the Women’s White Collar Defense Association (WWCDA).

 As an experienced cryptocurrency attorney, Lisa represents financial and investment professionals, officers, directors, employees of private and public firms, and others in cryptocurrency and ICO investigations.
 She is able to represent clients living in all fifty states and even overseas.